Wondering if you should purchase NuCore Vinyl Plank flooring?

 - Areas prone to ground and excessive topical moisture

 Unlike some other lines of LVP, they also shouldn’t be used in wet room spaces.

 NuCore Vinyl Planks are installed with a tongue-in-groove system.
 This system is DIY friendly and simple to understand.
 The flooring comes with an integrated cork underlayment, which means there is no need to purchase and install an additional underlayer.

 The key to a successful install is to prepare the subfloor adequately.

-The planks should not be installed over the carpet or an additional underlayment (except for a poly-film moisture barrier over concrete).
+The planks should not be installed over the carpet or an additional underlayment (except Sentinel Protect Plus Underlayment.
+Also, a poly-film moisture barrier is required over concrete).
 Make sure to follow all manufacturer guidelines and pay attention to the specific requirements for the use of vapor barriers.
-Be advised, the necessary acclimatization time listed on the website conflicts with the product’s warranty.
-Make sure you get written clarification from the manufacturer before you install the flooring.

 After preparing the subfloor, lay the planks out from left to right, starting at the longest wall.
 Make sure you lay out the entire room before beginning the installation.
 You’ll want to see where you need to make any adjustments or cuts before you start working.